Why Kenya Deserves a Slot on your Bucket List

 The Great Rift Valley

-Despite its moderate size measuring 580,000 kilometres square, Kenya is a birder's paradise.
-Its list of counted species numbered 1,134 as of March 2020.
+Furthermore, in spite of its moderate size measuring 580,000 square kilometres, Kenya is a birder's paradise: Its bird species count numbered 1,134 as of March 2020.

 The Mountains

-Above the Valley is a lush green plateau that rises into a hilly region that hosts the mountain the country is named after.
-The tart high-quality teas and coffees that make Kenya a famous soft beverage source-market are grown here.
+Above the Rift Valley is a lush green plateau that rises into a hilly region that hosts the mountain the country is named after.
+The tart high-quality teas and coffees that make Kenya a famous soft beverage source market - the biggest exporter of tea in the world- are grown here.
 Behind the hilly plateau are mist-shrouded forested ranges.
 The alpine grasslands and moorlands finally become rocky, snow-capped peaks of Mount Kenya which stands just short of 5000 meters above sea level.

 The plateau and lowlands west of the Valley have a pleasant climate for crop and animal farming.
-It is the most significant portion of Kenya's food basket.
+It makes a significant portion of Kenya's food basket.

-The Rift Valley and the Central Highlands are well-known agricultural zones and are home to the horticulture farmlands that make Kenya the largest exporter of cut flowers in the world.
+The Rift Valley and the Central Highlands are well-known agricultural zones.
+They are home to the horticulture farmlands that make Kenya the largest exporter of cut flowers in the whole world.

 Below Mount Kenya on the North lies the Laikipia Plateau.
 Laikipia offers a unique set-up for wildlife conservation and eco-tourism.
 It is the birthplace of organized non-governmental wildlife and environment conservation in Kenya.
-Private wildlife conservancies and sanctuaries found here mainly serve tourists who come seeking privacy and luxury in the wild.
-There are community wildlife conservancies too that extend to the northern parts of the country.
-Pastoral communities have used these to turn their arid lands into viable wildlife sanctuaries and eco-tourism hotspots.
-Their model has since been replicated in the coastal and southern parts of the country resulting in a national tally of over one hundred community conservancies.
+The privately owned wildlife conservancies and sanctuaries found here mainly serve tourists seeking privacy and luxury in the wild.
+There are community-owned wildlife conservancies too that extend to the northern parts of the country.
+Pastoral communities have used these to turn their arid lands into wildlife sanctuaries and eco-tourism hotspots.
+Their model is replicated in the coastal and southern parts of Kenya resulting in a national tally of over one hundred community-run wildlife and nature conservancies.

 The Northern Deserts

-The North is a jumble of arid and semi-arid scrubland, rugged hills and spectacular valleys.
+Most of Northern Kenya is a jumble of arid and semi-arid scrubland, rugged, spectacular hills and valleys.
 The parched often-rocky lands host many scenic physical features and rare wildlife species.
 The dry North holds some of Kenya's most beautiful landscapes.

-Among these is Lake Turkana, also known as the Jade Sea for its green-bluish waters.
+Among these is Lake Turkana, also known as 'The Jade Sea' for its green-bluish waters.
 It is the largest desert lake in the world.
-Anthropologists have discovered many pre-historic fossils around the Lake and have since labelled its general location as 'the cradle of humankind'.
+Anthropologists have discovered many pre-historic fossils around the Lake and labelled its general location 'The Cradle of Humankind'.

-Colourful and elegant cattle, goat and camel-rearing pastoralists inhabit the region.
-There is lots of wildlife too, some only found in this part of the world.
+Colourful and elegant cattle, goat and camel-rearing pastoralists and inhabit the region.
+There are lots of wildlife too, some only found in this part of the world.

 However, it is not all dry and dusty in the North.
 There are islands of greenery.
-The thick Ngare Ndare and Marsabit forests are two examples.
+The thick Ngare Ndare and Marsabit forests are two such examples.
 Marsabit National Park, which is one of Kenya's most iconic wildlife parks, is located here.
-The remote Samburu Reserve, touted as Kenya’s ‘undiscovered wildlife safari gem', is also located here.
+The remote Samburu Reserve, touted as Kenya’s ‘undiscovered wildlife safari gem', also sits here.

 Going West